wooferzfg/wwrando/README.md

 CryZe (event flag documentation)

 betterww:
-brainfubar (His fork of wwrando was used to make this)
+brainfubar (His fork of wwrando was used to make this, it was a huge help.
+Sadly he deleted his work from this site)
 MelonSpeedruns (Original design for Brisk Sail)
 JarheadHME (Help getting releases working and updating)